COVERAGE BASICS

 Medical Costs Paid by Individual: 10%

-If you are under 30 or qualify for a hardship exemption, you may want to consider catastrophic coverage.
-Catastrophic plans are designed to protect you from worst-case scenarios, like serious accidents.
-They have low monthly premiums but very high deductibles.
+Idahoans under 30 or who qualify for a hardship exemption may want to consider catastrophic coverage.
+Catastrophic plans provide protection in worst-case scenarios, like serious accidents.
+They have low monthly premiums but the highest deductibles and out-of-pocket costs of all tier levels.

 Health Insurance Plan Quality Ratings